strayfade/website/posts/Heuristics.md

 One example of this can be found in the changes made to controller aim assist in Fortnite throughout 2019 and 2020.
 While aim assist used to shift your crosshair toward the nearest enemy when aiming down sights (which is very similar to a traditional aimbot-style cheat), aim assist was updated to instead adjust the controller's sensitivity to prefer movements in a specific direction.
 This way, the player is still in control of the movements, but aim assist makes it easier to move in the correct direction and makes movements away from targets slower.

 This implementation of aim assist is actually a great solution to "humanize" the movement direction and speed of the mouse.
-If a cheat is able to intercept and modify mouse events, they could be adjusted to prefer movements toward the target player.
+If a cheat is able to intercept and modify mouse events, they could be adjusted to prefer movements toward the target.

 ### Movement Target

 Lastly, it's important to pay attention to where the crosshair is actually aiming.
 For example, if the crosshair is always aiming within a distance of a specific bone (let's say `spine_02` for example) then it is very easy for an anti-cheat to identify suspicious behavior.

-Some cheats implement a "smart-bone" system which aims at the part of the player which is already closest to the crosshair.
+Some cheats implement a "smart" system which aims at the part of the player which is already closest to the crosshair.
 Although this is better, it's still not a perfect solution because line traces from the crosshair still intercept exact bone locations.

 The solution to these problems is to have the cheat aim at the nearest bone, and also add a bit of randomness as an offset to that location, so that the crosshair never directly intercepts the bone's position on-screen.